Home » Old Fashioned Desserts » Flag Sheet Cake

 Make the Cake

-• Preheat oven to 350.
-Prepare a 10 x 16 inch rimmed sheet pan with non-stick baking spray.
+• Prep.
+Start by preheating the oven to 350°F and greasing a 10×16-inch rimmed sheet pan with non-stick baking spray.

-• Beat the butter and sugar with an electric mixer on medium speed, until light and fluffy.
-Add the eggs one at time, beating well after each.
-Add the vanilla.
-Scrape down the sides of the bowl and beat until well combined.
+• Beat butter and sugar.
+In a large mixing bowl, beat the butter and sugar with an electric mixer on medium speed until light and fluffy.
+Add the eggs one by one, fully incorporating each egg before adding the next one, and stir in the vanilla.

-• Pour batter into prepared baking sheet and smooth out the top with a spatula.
-Bake 17-19 minutes, or until cake is light golden brown and a toothpick inserted into the center comes out clean.
-Remove cake and allow to cool in the pan
+• Pour into baking sheet.
+Pour the batter into the pan and smooth the top with a spatula.
+Bake for 17-19 minutes or until a toothpick comes out clean.
+Let the cake cool completely in the pan on a wire rack.

 Make the Frosting